ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 ### Description lists

 Description lists are only slightly more complicated.
-They consist of ‘terms’ and ‘descriptions’, rather like a dictionary (in older versions of HTML this list type was called a ‘Definition List’).
+They consist of ‘terms’ and ‘descriptions’, rather like a dictionary (in older versions of HTML this list type was called a Definition List).
 In Markdown these take the form of a single-line term followed, on the next line, by a colon and the description for that term.

 NOTE: **Note:** It is the *description* part of a description list that is technically considered a ‘list item’ and as such the colon is the ‘list marker’.
 It is therefore a good idea to follow the colon by 3 spaces, in order to keep to the 4-character indent format [described above](#lists).